-The rallying cry of the international people's movement has been described as 'Nothing about us without us!' as people with disability have tired of having the course of their lives dictated to by others without their being properly consulted on the issue (Charlton, 1998).
+The rallying cry of the international disabled people's movement has been described as 'Nothing about us without us!' as people with disability have tired of having the course of their lives dictated to by others without their being properly consulted on the issue (Charlton, 1998).
 The disability rights movement is usually considered to have started with the idea of deaf culture.
 Here we have the idea of a group of people with a language - sign language - advocating for their right to use their language to communicate and not be segregated or excluded because they are deaf (Durham, Brolan, and Mukandi, 2014).
 Autism and autism spectrum advocacy groups and the autism rights movement have also campaigned for people with Autism to be viewed as peoples who are different - rather than as individuals who are broken, defective, or wrong for not behaving in a way that is more in keeping with what is regarded by the majority to be normal or acceptable behaviour.
 The Neurodiversity movement has gained momentum as a number of people have campaigned for them being different, but not necessarily worse, because of their difference (Mcgee, 2012).
 Parents have also had a considerable role to play in advocating for their kids to be accepted in society, e.g., in cases of Down's Syndrome.

 The main focus of the disability rights movement has been something along the lines of how disability arises from contingent features of our social environment rather than from anything intrinsic to the medical condition or issue that people have.
-For example, people don't deny that deaf people can't hear, but they do deny that this inevitably must result in lack of communication since sign language is a language in all important respects.
-If people who can't hear have trouble communicating in this day and age given sign language and written language and so on, then this is a problem with our society more than a problem within the hearing impaired individual.
+For example it would be in keeping with this sort of approach to maintain that while it is true that deaf people cannot hear it is not the case that Deaf people lack communication skills since sign language is a language in all important respects.
+If people who can't hear have trouble communicating in this day and age given sign language and written language and so on, then this is a problem with our society and with clash of cultures more than a problem within the hearing impaired individual.